hbctraining/Intro-to-shell-flipped/lessons/01_the_filesystem.md

 $ mkdir fastq_backup
 ```

-> **Tip** - File/directory/program names with spaces in them do not work in unix, use characters like hyphens or underscores instead.
+> **Tip** - File/directory/program names with spaces in them do not work in Unix, use characters like hyphens or underscores instead.

 ### Moving